 Timothy Strathmann | Colorado School of Mines

-The overall goal of this project is to evaluate the effectiveness of applying nascent hydrothermal conversion technologies to destroy per- and polyfluoroalkyl substances (PFASs) and co-contaminants present in PFAS investigation-derived waste (IDW) materials generated at Department of Defense (DoD) facilities.
+The overall goal of this project is to evaluate the effectiveness of applying nascent hydrothermal conversion technologies to destroy per- and polyfluoroalkyl substances (PFAS) and co-occurring chemicals present in PFAS investigation-derived waste (IDW) materials generated at Department of Defense (DoD) facilities.
 Specifically, the research team suggests that hydrothermal reaction conditions can be coupled with low cost reactive amendments (e.g., sulfite, zerovalent iron) to effectively degrade and defluorinate the full range of PFAS structures identified at aqueous film-forming foam (AFFF)-impacted sites.
 The preliminary data show successful defluorination of an AFFF mixture subjected to hydrothermal reaction with a low-cost reducing agent sulfite, commonly used in wastewater treatment and food preparation industries.
 Although maybe counterintuitive, energy input requirements for hydrothermal processing of wet materials is significantly lower than incineration and other technologies that require drying of waste materials before processing.
 Thus, these findings suggest a potentially promising platform for removing DoD liabilities associated with AFFF-impacted waste materials generated during site investigations.

-Bench-scale laboratory experiments will be conducted to quantify the destruction and defluorination of representative PFASs and associated co-contaminants (e.g., jet fuel) in aqueous and soil samples subjected to hydrothermal reaction conditions (250 – 350C, 5-20 MPa) and amended with a range of low-cost reactive amendments, including reducing and oxidizing agents, and acids and bases.
+Bench-scale laboratory experiments will be conducted to quantify the destruction and defluorination of representative PFAS and associated co-occurring chemicals (e.g., jet fuel) in aqueous and soil samples subjected to hydrothermal reaction conditions (250 – 350C, 5-20 MPa) and amended with a range of low-cost reactive amendments, including reducing and oxidizing agents, and acids and bases.
 Experiments will examine the reactivity of different AFFF formulations (e.g., 3M, Chemguard, Ansul) in addition to the more commonly studied perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
-Decomposition of individual PFASs will be accomplished by application of liquid chromatography with quantitative time-of-flight mass spectrometry (LC-QToF-MS [liquid chromatography with quantitative time-of-flight mass spectrometry detection]) together with an extensive target screening list of PFAS (presently >1500 structures).
+Decomposition of individual PFAS will be accomplished by application of liquid chromatography with quantitative time-of-flight mass spectrometry (LC-QToF-MS [liquid chromatography with quantitative time-of-flight mass spectrometry detection]) together with an extensive target screening list of PFAS (presently >1500 structures).
 Experiments will culminate with reactions involving actual site investigation waste samples under the most promising reaction conditions and amendments to provide a proof-of-concept for this innovative strategy.
 Finally, the energy requirements for on-site hydrothermal reactor system will be estimated and compared to energy requirements for incineration of the same waste materials.